mapstruct/mapstruct.org/content/news/2018-11-12-mapstruct-1_3_0_Beta2-is-out-with-java8-as-baseline.md

 Using it as a baseline would allow us to use some of it features and make it easier for us to maintain it for you.

 The `mapstruct-jdk8` module has been relocated to `mapstruct`.
-Upgrade your dependencies in to use the `mapstruct` module.
+Upgrade your dependencies to use the `mapstruct` module.

 ### Control how null or not present properties are updated within a target bean